Southern Hummingbird Cake

 • Using a countertop mixer, cream together the cream cheese and butter until well combined.

-• Add vanilla extract and 1 cup of powdered sugar at a time until frosting reaches desired sweetness.
+• Add vanilla extract and 1 cup of powdered sugar at a time, mixing on low speed, until frosting reaches desired sweetness.

 • Beat frosting on medium-high speed for 3-4 minutes, or until fluffy.